 Wonder Woman going to appear as one of the main characters in the ill-fated Justice League Mortal live-action movie, which would have been directed by George Miller of Mad Max fame.
 Australian model Megan Gale was cast to play Wonder Woman before the project was cancelled.

-Gal Gadot will portray Wonder Woman in Batman V. Superman: Dawn of Justice.
-This will be the character's first appearance in a live action feature film.
-The movie is set for release on March 25th, 2016.
+Gal Gadot portrays Wonder Woman in Batman V. Superman: Dawn of Justice, marking the character's first appearance in a live action feature film.
+The movie was released on March 25th, 2016.

 Gal Gadot will reprise her role as Wonder Woman in the character's first solo feature film.
-Patty Jenkins is set to direct and develop with Zack Snyder, Deborah Snyder and Charles Roven set to produce.
+Patty Jenkins is set to direct.

 Live-Action TV show